Author Archives: HVAC Webmasters

 Never sign a long-term contract with any paid advertising platform.
 You can mark it as a red flag and avoid their company if they require such terms.
 Credible platforms allow the results to keep you paying fees.

-Pay attention to purported costs per call as anything super-low, like $.50 per call or $2 per call, indicates a scam.
-They are likely charging you for robocalls, spam, and other low-quality connections in these cases.
+Pay attention to purported costs per call.
+Anything super-low, like $.50 per call or $2 per call, indicates a scam.
+In these cases, they are likely charging you for robocalls, spam, and other low-quality connections.

-Finally, be on the lookout for providers who offer shared leads with a much lower conversion rate and lower value.
-The best types of calls are exclusive to your bsuiness as they convert higher and tend to serve as repeat customers.
+Finally, look for providers who offer shared leads with a much lower conversion rate and value.
+The best types of calls are exclusive to your business, as they convert higher and tend to serve repeat customers.

 Optimizing Pay Per Call Results